THIRUMURUGAN152005/PATIENT_REGISTRATION_SYSTEM/README.md

-# 🏥 Patient Registration System
+# 🏥 PATIENT REGISTRATION SYSTEM

-A Full Stack Web Application developed using **Spring Boot, MySQL, HTML, CSS, and JavaScript** to manage patient registrations and doctor records efficiently.
+A Full Stack Patient Registration System built using **Spring Boot (Backend)** and **HTML, CSS, JavaScript (Frontend)**.

-This project demonstrates CRUD operations, REST API integration, database connectivity, and frontend-backend communication.
+This application allows users to register patients, view doctors, and manage patient records using REST APIs.

 ---

-## 🚀 Tech Stack
+## 🚀 Technologies Used

 ### 🔹 Backend
 - Java